 Imagine a big manufacturing plant.
-Its network of conveyer belts moves products through a cavernous maze of workers and machines, and at the end of assembly line, the product is complete and ready for distribution.
+Its network of conveyor belts moves products through a cavernous maze of workers and machines, and at the end of the assembly line, the product is complete and ready for distribution.

 Across the business world, companies live and die by operations, spending billions of dollars and countless hours streamlining their processes.
 Yet, operations management is not just for businesses that exist in a warehouse — the same fundamentals can be applied to all businesses to ensure a sales process is operating at maximum capacity.

 The following three principles can help guide your business to sales success: